-According to the 2013 financial ratios, liquidity ratios that is part of current ratio and acid test ratio had decreased to a low level.
-This is because the company managed its finance by using short-term credits as working capital for its investment projects.
+According to the 2014 financial ratios, liquidity ratios that is part of current ratio and acid test ratio had improved.
+This is because the company restructured some of its debts from sort-term to long-term tenor.
+In past few year the company managed by using short-term credits as working capital for its investment projects.
 Once the long-term loan contract periods were due, the company switched to use the long-term credits.
 The purpose was to relieve the interest burden on loans.
 Subsequently, the company's current ratio and acid test ratio decreased.

-Regarding solvency ratios, it can be seen that the D/E ratio, IBD/E ratio and LTD to equity had increased as a result of using loan to fund investment project.
+Regarding solvency ratios, it can be seen that the D/E ratio, IBD/E ratio and LTD to equity had increased as a result of using loan to fund investment project, increase in loans to farmers and higher ending inventory due to delay shipment by customer.

-In terms of profitability ratios, the ROA and ROE decreased due to the decreasing volume and average market price of sugar sold and also the increase in non-operating asset from our new project.
+In terms of profitability ratios, the ROE decreased due to the slightly decrease in overall operation.
+However the ROA was flat compare to the previous year due to non-operating asset from our new project just take place.